RSGBelgium/rsgbelgium-website/README.md

 ## Creating posts or announcements

 Each post consists of a markdown file in the `_posts` directory.
-Each post should include a front matter:
+Each post should include a front matter similar to this:
 ```
 ---
 layout: single